Football abuse scandal: Barry Bennell hospitalized

 Bennell was jailed for nine years in 1998 after admitting to sexually abusing children.
 One of his victims, former player Andy Woodward, broke his silence last week in an interview with the Guardian.

-In all, Bennell has been jailed three times for child abuse -- including once in the US, where he was reportedly described by Florida police as having "almost an insatiable appetite" for young boys.
+In all, Bennell has been convicted three times for child sexual abuse -- including once in the US, where he also coached youth soccer camps.

-He was sent to prison most recently in 2015 for two years for a past sexual offense against a 12-year-old boy.
+He was sent to prison most recently in 2015 for a past sexual offense against a 12-year-old boy.